Aman3512/Student-Registration-System/README.md

 * Register himself in a course with a username and password (email should be the username)
 * can update this details.
-* can see all the available course list and their seat availability.
+* can see all the available course list.